 Finding the Position of a Specific Character Using find() and rfind()

-is in within the string "banana"
+in the string "banana"

 ?